hackerkid/mentorships/README.md

 * Create an account on [Github](https://github.com).
 * Create an account on [Gitter](https://gitter.im) by logging with the Github account you just created.
 * Write a `C` program for checking whether a number is prime or not.
-Name the file as `check_prime.cpp`. the program will take a number  as input and outputs `True' if it's prime and 'False' if it's not.
+Name the file as `check_prime.cpp`.
+The program will take a number  as input and outputs `True` if it's prime and `False` if it's not.
 * Don't copy.
 I will check the code for plagiarism myslef.
-* Share the file in the group [chat](https://gitter.im/hackerkid/mentorships).
+* Share the check_prime.cpp file as soon as you complete in the group [chat](https://gitter.im/hackerkid/mentorships).

 ### Resources